-27. The designated mental health service or psychiatrist must provide the patient with a copy of the hearing report whether or not the patient requests it.
+- 28. The designated mental health service or psychiatrist must provide the patient with a copy of the hearing report whether or not the patient requests it and confirm the patient's wishes about access to other documents. - 29.
+The hearing report should be provided to the patient in full at least 2 business days prior to the hearing in accordance with section 373(1) unless circumstances apply that make this impossible (see paragraph 37).
+In addition, the Tribunal considers that there is a positive obligation on the service to facilitate patient access to information in the hearing report which can include the provision of an interpreter or other assistance the patient requires in order to understand the contents of the hearing report.

-- 28. The hearing report should be provided to the patient in full at least 2 business days prior to the hearing in accordance with section 373(1) unless circumstances apply that make this impossible (see paragraph37).
-In addition, the Tribunal considers that there is a positive obligation on the service to facilitate patient access to information in the clinical report which can include the provision of an interpreter or other assistance the patient requires in order to understand the contents of the clinical report. - 29.
-The Tribunal expects the designated mental health service or psychiatrist to ask the patient whether they wish to access other documents that will be provided to the Tribunal at the hearing.
-As noted above, in practice such documents will be the current volume of the patient's clinical file with the exception of: - specified or general documents that are the subject of an application to deny access to documents under section 373(2); and - general documents that the designated mental health service or psychiatrist does not intend to rely on (and does not wish to provide to the patient) and therefore do not have the requisite connection with the proceeding. - 30.
-At the beginning of the hearing the Tribunal will generally confirm with the patient and the representative/s of the designated mental health service or psychiatrist that a patient has (to the extent that they wished to do so) been able to access documents in accordance with their rights under the Act and the procedure set down in this Practice Note. - 31.
-The designated mental health service or psychiatrist must provide access to all documents to which the patient has access (whether or not the patient has read the clinical report or requested to see the current volume of the clinical file) to the Tribunal before the hearing in compliance with the Tribunal registry's requirements.
+- 30. At the beginning of the hearing the Tribunal will generally confirm with the patient and the representative/s of the designated mental health service or psychiatrist that a patient has (to the extent that they wished to do so) been able to access documents in accordance with their rights under the Act and the procedure set down in this Practice Note. - 31.
+The designated mental health service or psychiatrist must upload to the Tribunal's extranet the documents in paragraph 27 (whether or not the patient has read the hearing report or requested to see the specified documents) before the hearing in compliance with the Tribunal's guide for uploading documents for the Tribunal.